 Browne’s shows are just as thought-inspiring and provide memorable displays of fashion theater, where every detail lends itself to analysis – from Bjork on the soundtrack to the clattering of typewriters at his Florence show, the mourning dresses, and exaggerated Elizabethan silhouettes with zombie-like undertones.
 Browne sat down with The Impression/CFDA to elaborate on his fashion philosophy, fashion drama and his downtime obsession with the Kardashians.

-I always feel that everything builds upon each other.
+Marc Karimzadeh: Thom, thank you so much for taking the time to sit down with us.
+Let’s go back to your beginnings.
+Tell me about your youth, school, and how it led you to realize you were going to be a fashion designer.
+Thom Browne: I always feel that everything builds upon each other.
 Sometimes I look back at school and think there is nothing that has anything to do with what I am doing now.
 Directly, it doesn’t.
 But indirectly, there are definitely things that do, whether it’s swimming, or school at Notre Dame, which was very classically conservative.
 Maybe that makes me want to do the polar opposite now and be a little bit more on my own.
 Not a rebel, but really wanting to be true to myself and making people think.